 What types of calls does the Burbank Fire Department respond to?

-The Burbank Fire Department responds to many types of emergencies.
-Some of the calls include medical emergencies, structure fires, vehicle accidents, hazardous materials incidents and odor investigations.
+The Burbank Fire Department responds to many types of calls including medical emergencies, structure fires, vehicle accidents, hazardous materials incidents and odor investigations.
 The Verdugo Fire Communications Center Annual Report provides a current breakdown of the Department's responses.

 How do I request an incident report?